builder-love/data-read-iceberg/readme.md

 *column descriptions*
 - contributor_unique_id_builder_love: a best-effort attempt to create unique ids for contributors.
-For logged-in github users, value is set as concatenate github login + id.
+For logged-in github users, value is set as the concatenation of github login + id.
 For anon users, concatenate github name + email.
 Unfortunately, the id contains duplicates.
-Feedback welcome, but may be unavoidable.
+Feedback welcome, but duplicates may be unavoidable.
 - repo: the code repo.
 The contributor dataset contains only github repos.
 - contributor_contributions: number of commits.
 The endpoint is defined [here](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-repository-contributors)
 - data_timestamp: date queried from github rest api